katiemorrisfx/KMFX-scripts/docs/kmfx_selectallpoints.md

 1. To select all of the points on a shape(s), enter the Reshape tool and then press the keybind

-Note: The default hotkey for this was "alt/option+shift+a" and is now rebind to the keybind.
+Note: The default hotkey for this was "alt/option+shift+a" and is now rebound to the keybind.

 - Can be run from KMFX menu: YES
 - Can be run from keybind: YES